 There are two issues: securing your network so strangers can't connect to it, and securing your communication so that strangers can't intercept it.

 If outsiders can connect to your WiFi network and use your bandwidth, they could:

 You can deal with strangers attempting to use your network by;

 (By the way, do not configure your router to hide the network ID (SSID).
 This actually decreases security.)

 You may detect outsider use by noticing that the modem lights are blinking even when your computers are idle.
 (But some legitimate software checks periodically for new versions, don't panic.)

 Using "free" wireless is tempting.
 You may be traveling and find a free access point that requires no password -- but that access point may be set up by someone who wants to observe your credit card numbers and banking passwords.
 Your hotel may provide wireless access that requires a password, but a malicious person with access to the hotel's setup could still tap your communications.
 I have seen fake hotspots, or "Evil Twins," set up with an attractive name, in an airport or hotel district.
 Company wireless systems can also be tapped by people with inside access.
 The person running a network can observe what addresses you connect to, and see the packets you send and receive.
+Wireless routers can be hijacked by malicious firmware that silently redirects, copies, or alters communication.
 Only use wireless access points that you trust.

-If you are using a hotel's internet connection, and get a popup suggesting you update some software, this may be an attempt to infect your computer.
-Wait till you get to a connection you trust.
+If you are using an untrusted internet connection, and get a popup suggesting you update some software, this may be an attempt to infect your computer.
+The FBI has warned of faked update services on hotel WiFi servers.
+Wait until you get to a connection you trust to update software.

 If you are using a wireless access point run by someone else,